browserslist/browserslist/README.md

   Default is `false.`
 * `dangerousExtend`: Disable security checks for `extend` query.
   Default is `false.`
-* `mobileToDesktop`: Use desktop browsers if Can I Use doesn’t have data about this mobile version.
-For instance, Browserslist will return `chrome 20` on `and_chr 20` query (Can I Use has only data only about latest versions of mobile browsers).
+* `mobileToDesktop`: Resolve the mobile version using the desktop version when Can I Use doesn't have data about the specified version.
+For instance, it will return two Chrome for Android versions even if Can I Use has only data only about the latest version.
 Default is `false`.

 For non-JS environment and debug purpose you can use CLI tool: